sasgithub/Data_Analytics_cs/logs/workLog.md

 I dug in a little further and it's really interesting (I don't' know much about GIS stuff) but I resisted the urge to explore it further.
-However what I did not resist was the **side quest **(if that's not a hyperlink then I'm lazy) to fix file so that it would recognize .prj files.
+However what I did not resist was the [side quest](../docs/side-quest/prj-quest.html) to fix **file** so that it would recognize .prj files.

 ```bash
 $ file Divvy_Stations_2013.prj